hasanavi/picture2speech/README.md

 # Visual-Eyes

-A web-service for  vision impaired people that provides meaningful alternative descriptions for online images with emphasis on social image sharing (Flickr, Facebook etc.).
-It can also interface with screen reader and voice over services on devices.
 Our vision is to make all images on the internet accessible to blind and partially sighted users.

+We have developed a web-service for  vision impaired people that provides meaningful alternative descriptions for online images with emphasis on social image sharing applications (Flickr, Facebook etc.).
+The service can also interface with screen reader, voice over services and also work with browser extensions.

 Currently we are utilising cloud based image processing apis from rekognition.com and iqengines.com.